tomburns/instastart-identity-provider/README.md

 * [Connects to a database](config/database.yml) and [sets up a `users` table](db/migrate/20160930212656_create_users.rb) to store your list of users
 * [Provides a basic UI](app/controllers/users_controller.rb) to view, create, and edit user entries in your database
 * [Accepts authentication requests](app/controllers/authentication_controller.rb) from Layer sample apps and responds with with an _identity token_
+* Automatically creates [an identity](https://docs.layer.com/reference/server_api/identities.out) when a User record is created
+* Automatically [follows](https://docs.layer.com/reference/server_api/identities.out#following-a-user) other users when a new User record is created (only applies to first 10 created users by default)

 A few [HTTP routes](config/routes.rb) are specified: